shakyabhoomi12-netizen/Problem-Statements/README.md

 RAG-Based Explanation:
 The chatbot follows a lightweight Retrieval-Augmented Generation (RAG) approach:

-Retrieval: Fetches recent financial news for the identified stock
+Retrieval: Fetches recent financial news for the identified stock.

-Generation: Produces an explanation based on the retrieved information
+Generation: Produces an explanation based on the retrieved information.

 If no major news is found, the system explains the movement using market sentiment, which reflects real-world trading behavior.

-How to Run
+How to Run:
 Install Dependencies,
 pip install yfinance pandas matplotlib statsmodels

 Run Task 1
 cd PS1/Task1
 python task1.py

 Run Task 2
 cd PS1/Task2
 python task2.py
 Type exit to stop the chatbot.